The Locker Key

 “Riley, you have absolutely no idea what controlling this technology can mean to this company or any company that has it.”

-Riley gets to his feet.
-He moves over to the bar and pours himself a glass of scotch.
+Riley got to his feet.
+He moved over to the bar and poured a glass of scotch.
+“That’s right, Yale.
+I don’t.” he said

 “It’s worth billions.
 Hundreds of billions.
 It makes every fucking computer on the planet obsolete…instantly.”